Natalee Kēhaulani Bauer, Ph.D.

 TEACHING EXPERIENCE

-Mills College Department of Race, Gender, & Sexuality Studies
+Mills College Race Gender, & Sexuality Studies Department (Now Mills College at Northeastern University)

 Mills College Graduate School of Education